wmw-modding/wheres-my-editor/README.md

 py -m pip install -r requirements.txt
 ```

-Now, since this is being developed at the same time as [wmwpy](https://github.com/wmw-modding/wmwpy), so will be features I use that are not in a full release yet.
+Now, since this is being developed at the same time as [wmwpy](https://github.com/wmw-modding/wmwpy),  will be features I use that are not in a full release yet.
 If you want to test it out, get wmwpy from github, or update it.

 ```
 git clone https://github.com/wmw-modding/wmwpy